Code-At-Uni/guides/lessons/lesson0/tutorial.md

 }
 ```

-If you are in CodePen, you dont see body tag anywhere, but it's essentially all around the code you wrote, there is also some invisible parts like <head> which will define title and other attributes of your HTML document, but lets discuss them at a later time.
+If you are in CodePen, you won't see the body tag anywhere, but it's essentially all around the code you wrote, there are also some invisible parts like <head> which will define title and other attributes of your HTML document, but we'll discuss these at a later time.

-As you see width, gives our webpage its horizontal space.
+As you can see, width gives our webpage its horizontal space.

-Playing with margins will allow it to not to start from the first pixel on the left, being margin: 0 auto a rule to center it no matter the situation.
+Playing with margins will allow you to generate spaces around elements.

+Margin: 0 auto is a rule to center it no matter the situation.

-Line-height allows us to define how much height we want for every paragraph to have, so the text can breathe from top and bottom.
+Line-height allows us to define how much height we want every paragraph to have, so the text can breathe from top and bottom.

 -----